Mississippi River Day Canoe Trip

 Explore the Wilderness in the Heart of the Twin Cities

-Sample ItineraryYou will paddle one of three routes that are chosen depending upon water levels and other factors.
-Click on the trip you want to see the route.
+Sample ItineraryYou will paddle one of three routes that are chosen depending upon water levels and other enviromental factors.
+Click on the trip links below to see the route options.
 Each route takes 3-4 hours, with about 2 hours of actual paddling time.
 We will send you detailed instructions on your route when you register.

 Upper Route: Brooklyn Park to Boom Island